fuma-nama/B-JDA/README.md

   score++
 }
 ```

-## Known Issues

-If some messages are deleted, related hooks will be failed to updated

 ## Coming soon

 We will move to Kord soon which is a better discord api written in kotlin